Construction for the SR 520 West Approach Bridge North began in September 2014.

 What can I expect during construction?

-As the West Approach Bridge North project moves forward, WSDOT is committed to construction management practices that avoid, minimize, and mitigate the effects of WABN construction activities on neighbors, communities and the traveling public.
+As the West Approach Bridge North project moves forward, WSDOT is committed to employing best management practices throughout construction to minimize impacts on the community and traveling public, including:

 How will WSDOT build the West Approach Bridge North project?

 See the image below for an overview of the steps needed to construct the new West Approach Bridge North.

 Click image for larger, printable version. (pdf 390 kb)